snikket-im/snikket-server/docs/setup/quickstart.md

 or you can use a physical device such as a Raspberry Pi.
 Note that if you run your server at home (which is _really_ cool!) you may need to forward some ports on your router.

-!!! warning

-    **Important:** Snikket provides a built-in web server that must be accessible on port 80.
-Therefore this guide assumes you are _not_ running any existing websites on the same server.
-We are working to remove this requirement in a future version.
+**Note:** Snikket provides a built-in web server that must be accessible on port 80.
+This guide assumes you are _not_ running any existing websites on the same server.
+If you are running other HTTP services on the same server, refer to our [reverse proxy](../..//advanced/reverse_proxy/) documentation after you complete step 3.

 ## Get Started